 Because of watermelon’s high moisture content, it’s extremely difficult to sun-dry.
 Ovens and commercial dehydrators, on the other hand, can do a superb job of drying melons.

 For another out-of-season watermelon treat, cut out the meat and crush it in your hands.
-Place this juicy, pulpy mass in a wide-mouthed container, and add about 5 pounds of sugar for every 8 pounds of watermelon pulp.
-Sprinkle a tiny amount of brewer’s yeast over the mixture, or use ¼ teaspoon of yeast that’s been dissolved in a small amount of warm water until it’s started to work.
+Place this juicy, pulpy mass in a wide-mouth container, and add about 5 pounds of sugar for every 8 pounds of watermelon pulp.
+Sprinkle a tiny amount of brewer’s yeast over the mixture, or use 1/4 teaspoon of yeast that’s been dissolved in a small amount of warm water until it’s started to work.
 (If it’s available, wine yeast also works well.)
-Stir the yeast into the pulp and sugar, then add enough water to make 2½ gallons.
-Next, attach a fermentation lock — either a store bought one or a homemade device consisting of a tube with one end inserted through a lid or cork and the other end submerged in a bottle of water, so that gas from the fermenting mixture can escape, but air can’t enter.
+Stir the yeast into the pulp and sugar, then add enough water to make 2 1/2 gallons.
+Next, attach a fermentation lock — either a store-bought one or a homemade device consisting of a tube with one end inserted through a lid or cork and the other end submerged in a bottle of water, so that gas from the fermenting mixture can escape, but air can’t enter.

 After about 36 hours, bubbles should start to escape from the end of the tube in the bottle.
-Let the wine work until all bubbling has stopped, then wait another four or five days just to be sure the fermentation has ceased.
+Let the wine work until all bubbling has stopped, then wait another 4 or 5 days, just to be sure the fermentation has ceased.
 At that point, drain or siphon off all the cleared wine, bottle it tightly, and age it at least until winter.